How to Swim With Your Horse & What To Expect

 Things To Consider Before Swimming With Your Horse

-6. Don’t forget to check the depth of the water and what lies on the seabed as well because rocks and corals can hurt your horse’s hooves, and your horse may find it hard to find its footing if there are sudden drops in the depth of the water.
+6. Don’t forget to check the depth of the water and what lies on the seabed because rocks and corals can hurt your horse’s hooves, and your horse may find it hard to find its footing if there are sudden drops in the depth of the water.

 How To Swim With Your Horse